jebarpg/template-nodejs-project/repo_management_files/auditChecklist.md

 ## Files and Sections to review

 NOTE: You can click `file/paths` to open that file and referenced arrays to open and highlight that section of the file.
+Note: some of the highlighted sections when you click on the `file/paths` may be out of sync when you start adding new scripts etc to your project.
+For now you have to manually update this file; in the future there will be a script to automatically update the line number in this file. (this NOTE was last updated 07/25/2024)

+- [ ] Add more audits to this file if there are certain manual updates that need checking regularly.
+Use the following check lists to gain some intuition on what sort of things qualify as needing to be audited/tracked regularly.
-- [ ] Run `bun dev:all` weekly on Sunday and fix any issues it reports.
+- [ ] Run [`bun dev:all`](../package.json#L80) weekly on Sunday and fix any issues it reports.
 - [ ] Make sure all workflows yaml files in [`../.github/workflows`](../.github/workflows/) have emoji's at the beginning of all their `name` sections.
 Consider using ***[ChatGPT](https://chatgpt.com/share/b54be984-4344-4e8f-bb56-c39595a52fa4)*** `Prompt: 'Generate an emoji to represent the following text: "Check out Git repository"'` to generate an emoji(s) for each `name` string.
 - [ ] [`.husky/pre-commit`](../.husky/pre-commit)
   - [ ] check to make sure you are running all the scripts you still want to have running during a pre-commit.